AjayRoyy/Learning-Complete-Git-And-Git-HUb/README.md

 IF we want to commit directly without adding to the staging area or environment we can use this command "-a"
 	git commit -a -m "Enter the message here";

+Now we are learing about branches
+Basically what are branches?
+	Branches are like a new repository,in which we modify the code without effecting the main branch.
+	To create a branch we will use the "branch" command git branch branchName

+	To check that the new branch is created we will use the command git branch

+	To checkout the new created branch we will use te command git checkout branchName
+	git checkout -b branchName (this will create a branch as checkout it at the same time)

+	To switch between the branches and the master we will use the command git switch branchName or master